dianadiazc/customer-wa/content/work2/task-5.md

 5. In the *Targets* area:

-* For Targets opion, select "Choose a resource group"
+* For Targets option, select "Choose a resource group"
 * For Resource group, select `rg-wa` (This was the resource group that you created in the Task 3)

 <img src="../images/cw5.png" alt="drawing" width="700"/>